-The Nestle-Aland Notation uses the Libronix Apparatus font, whose characters normally appear as shown below.
+Nestle-Aland Notation uses the Libronix Apparatus font, whose characters normally appear as shown below.

 |U+2714||✔||(||See 2715.
 Centered dots and superscript numerals distinguish between multiple occurrences of the same kind of variant within a single unit of the apparatus.
 The first such instance has no dot or superscript.
 The second has a dot.
 The third has a superscripted 1; the fourth, a superscripted 2; etc.|

 |U+2715||✕||r||The words following in the text are replaced with other words by the witnesses cited.
 Sign 2716 marks the end of the replaced text.
 Frequently this involves the transposition of words.
 To the extent the words are identical with those in the text, they are indicated by italic numerals corresponding to their position in the printed text (cf. Mt 27,51).|

 |U+2716||✖||w||This sign marks the end of the replaced text, the counterpart to 2715.|

 |U+2717||✗||i||This sign marks the location where one or more words, or sometimes a whole verse, is inserted by the witnesses cited.|

 |U+2718||✘||9||Centered dots and superscript numerals distinguish between multiple occurrences of the same kind of variant within a single unit of the apparatus.
 Corresponds to 2717.|